runaydhaygude/springboot-in-production/README.md

 13. First GitHub Action Completed: By following the steps, users can create their first GitHub action, demonstrating the successful automation of a testing and building process in the workflow.

+### Configuring GitHub Actions to build springboot artifact
+1. Create a new branch named "jar_workflow_aws" using Git.
+Push this new branch to your GitHub repository.
+This establishes version control and collaboration.
+2. Open the GitHub workflows gradle file and rename it to "build-package-deploy.aws" for clarity.
+Commit this change to version control.
+3. Add GitHub actions for creating a timestamp and making the artifact available for download.
+The timestamp aids versioning and tracking JARs in AWS.
+Use pre-built GitHub actions for these steps.
+4. Test the YAML file against the "jar_workflow_aws" branch by temporarily modifying the branch name in the workflow file.
+Ensure proper formatting and set a retention period for artifacts.
+5. Push the changes to the "jar_workflow_aws" branch on GitHub.
+Monitor the GitHub Actions workflow execution to verify the successful creation of artifacts with timestamps.